Constrained Co-evolutionary Metamorphic Differential Testing for Autonomous Systems with an Interpretability Approach: Introduction

-Meeting this need is complicated by the fact that the behavior of \glspl{as} across diverse scenarios is both complex and unpredictable, making it difficult to detect degradations and trace their root causes.
+Meeting this need is complicated by the fact that the behavior of \glspl{as} across diverse scenarios is both complex and unpredictable, making it challenging to detect degradations and trace their root causes.
 Variations in environmental conditions, task parameters, and system inputs interact with the uncertainty inherent in \gls{ml} or \gls{dl} models to produce a vast array of possible \gls{as} responses.
-In practice, a single update, whether to the model, the control policy, or the training data, can affect hundreds of interconnected components so that a failure observed in one scenario may originate from a subtle modification elsewhere.
+In practice, a single update, whether to the model, the control policy, or the training data, can affect hundreds of interconnected components\annotate{Comment 3.1}\deletedtext{ so that}\addedtext{.
+Consequently,} a failure observed in one scenario\addedtext{, whether a safety violation or a subtle or indirect unsafe behavior,} may \deletedtext{originate}\addedtext{arise} from a subtle modification elsewhere.
 Isolating which change triggered the degradation, therefore, requires re-creating and re-evaluating numerous complex test cases, a process that demands extensive computational resources and careful methodological design.

 In addition, the main obstacle in testing \glspl{as} is the lack of dependable test oracles.
-This challenge arises from the fact that, in many cases, especially in complex or open-ended scenarios, formal specifications or expected outcomes are either absent or difficult to establish~\cite{fraser2013whole,riccio2020testing}.
+This challenge arises because, in many cases, especially in complex or open-ended scenarios, formal specifications or expected outcomes are either absent or difficult to establish~\cite{fraser2013whole,riccio2020testing}.
 Unlike traditional software, where a function's input and output can be precisely defined, \glspl{as} often operate in environments where a spectrum of behaviors may be acceptable for a given situation.
 For instance, a robot navigating a crowded space may choose different but equally valid paths, or an automated control system may apply varying control signals within a safe operating range.
-Human experts sometimes disagree on the correct maneuver in novel situations, and encoding every nuance of safe and comfortable driving into a fixed rule set is generally infeasible.
-Without clear pass and fail criteria, automated testing cannot definitively flag deviations as degradations, making it nearly impossible to scale testing across the full range of real-world operating conditions.
+Human experts sometimes disagree on the correct maneuver in novel situations, and encoding every nuance of safe behavior into a fixed rule set is generally infeasible.
+Without clear pass/fail criteria, automated testing cannot definitively flag deviations as degradations, making it nearly impossible to scale testing across the full range of real-world operating conditions.